TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Overview and Insights

 \section{Overview and Insights}

-We now propose \specname: a language and compiler that 1) enables the concise specification of a sparse tensor algebra accelerator and 2) generates efficiency statistics for that accelerator computing on actual sparse tensors.
+We now propose \specname: a language and simulator generator that 1) enables the concise specification of a sparse tensor algebra accelerator and 2) generates efficiency statistics for that accelerator computing on actual sparse tensors.

-Our key conceptual contribution, which guides the design of \specname, is to show that recent sparse tensor algebra accelerators can be expressed as directed, acyclic graphs (DAGs or \emph{cascades}) of mapped Einsums (Sections~\ref{sec:background:einsum}, \ref{sec:background:densemapping}) and content-preserving transformations on their tensors.
-We show how these transformations, along with the computations done within each Einsum, can be expressed as a small set of primitive operations on fibertrees (Section~\ref{sec:background:tensors}).
-This can be articulated as two novel insights:
+Our key conceptual contribution, which guides the design of \specname, is to show that recent sparse tensor algebra accelerators can be expressed as \emph{cascades} (directed, acyclic graphs; DAGs) of mapped Einsums (Sections~\ref{sec:background:einsum}, \ref{sec:background:densemapping}) and \emph{content-preserving transformations} on their tensors.
+This can be elaborated as two novel insights:

-\textbf{Insight 1: Einsum cascades can represent multi-phase accelerator designs (Section~\ref{sec:insights:einsums}).} We show that cascades of Einsums are sufficiently expressive to represent computations broken into multiple disparate phases (e.g., Toeplitz-based convolution, OuterSPACE's multiply-merge and Graphicionado's process and apply).
+\textbf{Insight 1: Einsum cascades can represent multi-phase accelerator designs (Section~\ref{sec:insights:einsums}).} A variety of accelerators and algorithms targeting seemingly monolithic kernels are more accurately and succinctly described as a sequence of distinct, interconnected phases.
+We show that cascades of Einsums are sufficiently expressive to represent these multi-phase computations (e.g., Toeplitz-based convolution, OuterSPACE's multiply-merge, SIGMA's pre-filtering, Graphicionado's process and apply).

-\textbf{Insight 2: Fibertree operations can represent the content-preserving transformations applied to mapped tensors (Section~\ref{sec:insights:transform}).} By abstracting tensors as fibertrees, we reduce a range of tensor transformations into a few core operations.
-We use fibertree rank partitioning/flattening as a general pattern for representing both sparse tensor splitting and work scheduling strategies.
-We also show how fibertree rank swizzling improves tensor traversal efficiency and manifests as a variety of sorting mechanisms (e.g., the insertion sort in OuterSPACE and the high-radix hardware merger in Gamma).
+\textbf{Insight 2: Content-preserving transformations on tensors, representable as core operations on fibertrees, capture idioms for sparse tensor data orchestration (Section~\ref{sec:insights:transform}).} A variety of sparse accelerator behaviors (e.g., work scheduling, splitting, sorting/merging) can be represented as content-preserving transformations on \emph{specific} tensors in the Einsum cascade.
+We show how these transformations can be represented as a small set of core operations performed on fibertrees (Section~\ref{sec:background:tensors}).
+In specific, we use fibertree rank partitioning/flattening as a general pattern for representing both sparse tensor splitting and work scheduling strategies.
+Additionally, we use fibertree rank swizzling as a general pattern for sorting and merging, which is often used to improve tensor traversal efficiency.